 Smart-looking and featuring noise-cancelling technology, the HD 450BT sits above the budget-priced HD 350BT.
 While it lacks the feature list of pricier efforts such as Sennheiser’s own Momentum Wireless, they are a travel-friendly pair of headphones, tailor-made for those who don’t want to spend a bundle of cash on a pair of noise-cancellers.

-Design – The HD 450BT are better suited for smaller ears
+Sennheiser HD 450BT design – Better suited for smaller ears

 Available in both black and white finishes (the latter reviewed here), the Sennheiser HD 450BT’s understated appearance lacks flair, but its minimalist approach still makes for a good-looking pair of over-ears (or as Sennheiser labels them, around-ears).